hbar-team/SPyCCI/docs/contributor-guide.md

 ```

 will run only the `test_cosmors_solventfile` from the integration tests for the ORCA engine.

+### `SPYCCI_VERSION_MATCH` environment variable

+By default, the `spycci` library requires an exact match for version dependency, for example Orca 6.1.0 requires OpenMPI version 4.1.8.
+If any other version is found, an exception is raised and the program will stop running.
+This behaviour can be adjusted via the `SPYCCI_VERSION_MATCH` environment variable, by setting it to one of these options:

+* `strict` (default): enforces an exact match between dependencies
+* `minor`: allows the last version specifier for a given dependency to change (e.g., if OpenMPI 4.1.8 is requested by the dependency, any version 4.1.x will be accepted)
+* `major`: enforces only major version match (e.g., if OpenMPI 4.1.8 is requested by the dependency, any version 4.x will be accepted)
+* `disabled`: does not enforce any version check for dependencies.
+Users must ensure themselves software versions are compatible.

 ### Running tests via the Docker container